LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 >
 > First you need to `import anorm.SqlParser._`

 First you need a `RowParser`, i.e. a parser able to parse one row to a Scala value.
-For example we can define a parser to transform a single column result set row, to as Scala `Long`:
+For example we can define a parser to transform a single column result set row, to a Scala `Long`:

 ```
 val rowParser = scalar[Long]